We’ve heard it time and time again menopausal weight gain is your greatest frustration. Especially around the middle.

 If you’re of the generation who grew up being told to avoid fat, hear this!
 Healthy fat does not make you fat.

 Healthy fat tastes good so it’s super-satisfying.
 Moreover, like protein, it’ll keep you fuller for longer and lessen blood sugar spikes.
-As noted above omega 3 is a great choice because as well as helping with your weight it reduces the risk of type 2 diabetes, belly fat, and insulin resistance.
+As noted above omega-3 is a great choice because as well as helping with your weight it reduces the risk of type 2 diabetes, belly fat, and insulin resistance.
 It’s also a potent anti-inflammatory.

 Additionally, consuming fats is beneficial to your joint health and your skin thanks to the anti-inflammatory effect.

 Healthy fats include avocados, extra virgin olive oil, hemp seed oil, nuts and seeds and oily fish.
+And, no coconut oil is not a good choice as it’s a saturated fat which impacts your liver.

 Tip: always choose full-fat products.
 Low-fat versions tend to have some goodness removed in the process and unwanted ingredients added.